What is Klepon?

-Klepon is a sweet snack made of glutinous rice flour with palm sugar filling and coated with grated coconut.
+Klepon is a sweet snack made of glutinous rice flour stuffed with palm sugar and coated with grated coconut.

-You can find street food sellers who do Klepon in most traditional markets across Java.
-It’s one of the well-known Jajanan Pasar which means savoury snacks and sweet treats that are sold in traditional markets among Indonesian foods.
+These delicious sweet treats are one of the well-known Jajanan Pasar – which literally means savoury snacks and sweet treats that are sold in traditional markets.

 History of Klepon